-Five years have passed since we made that leap.
-Since then, Sam’s contract has been completed, Tonga is no longer the Land Where Time Begins (I’m talkin’ to you, Samoa), and I’ve published three novels (which I’ve been working on for much longer than five years!).
-We’ve also made a few moves — first to the bustling city of Tianjin, China and most recently to the White Mountains of New Hampshire.
+Eight years have passed since we made that leap.
+Since then, Sam’s contract has been completed, Tonga is no longer the Land Where Time Begins (I’m talkin’ to you, Samoa), and I’ve published four novels (which I’ve been working on for much longer than eight years!).
+We’ve also made a few moves — first to the bustling city of Tianjin, China, then to Balikpapan, Indonesia and most recently to the White Mountains of New Hampshire.
 Seven months ago, we moved again … to Italy.

 For us, the opportunity to live and work in other cultures—and for me to be able to share my stories—is a dream come true.
 It’s also a dream we’ve worked hard toward, but I think those are always the best kind, don’t you?

 Wherever we are, we’re taking the philosophy that Tonga Time represents with us.
 And that philosophy includes the idea that career and age and life-circumstance do not define you or control your dreams.
-So whether it’s our island Kingdom of Tonga or the Middle Kingdom of China or the east side of Kalimantan, Indonesia (“Kal-Tim”), for us, it will always be … Tonga Time.
+So whether it’s our island Kingdom of Tonga or the forested mountains of New Hampshire or the cobblestone streets of Vicenza, Italy, for us, it will always be … Tonga Time.